-Kartik is a dual-qualified lawyer (in England & Wales and India) with substantial experience in handling diverse litigation and arbitration caseload.
+Kartik is admitted to the Rolls of Solicitors in England & Wales and the Republic of Ireland.
+He has also been called to the Bar in India.
+He has substantial experience in handling diverse litigation and arbitration caseload.
 Notable cases include two well-known Supreme Court Cases: Bank Mellat v HM Treasury and Jivraj v Hashwani.
 Considerable experience in handling commercial and sanctions litigation in English Courts, and sanctions litigation in the European Court of Justice (relating to sanctions imposed on Iran, Russia and Republic of Congo).
 Handled GAFTA Arbitrations and International Commercial Arbitrations, both ad-hoc and institutional under ICC, LCIA and DIAC.

 - Bank Mellat v HM Treasury UKSC 38 & UKSC 39 - Challenge brought by Bank Mellat, under s.63 of the Counter-Terrorism Act 2008, to set-aside the Financial Restrictions (Iran) Order 2009.
 The Supreme Court held the Financial Restrictions (Iran) Order 2009 to be unlawful.